-The Special Educational Needs Coordinator (SENDCo) at Garlinge Primary School and Nursery is Mrs Sarah-Jayne Bond, she is a qualified teacher and trained and experienced in all key areas of SEND and also holds the following qualifications: B.A.
-(Hons) Degree; PGCE (Post Graduate Certificate of Education); PGC (Post Graduate Certificate in Psychology); MA (Distinction) Special Educational Needs and Autism (Children); NASENDCo (National Award for Special Educational Needs Coordination); NPQSL (National Professional Qualification in Senior Leadership).
+The Special Educational Needs Coordinator (SENDCo) at Garlinge Primary School and Nursery is Mrs Sarah-Jayne Bond.
+Mrs Bond is a qualified teacher and trained and experienced in all key areas of SEND and also holds the following qualifications: B.A.
+(Hons) Degree; PGCE (Post Graduate Certificate of Education); PGC (Post Graduate Certificate) in Psychology; MA (Distinction) Special Educational Needs and Autism (Children); NASENCo (National Award for Special Educational Needs Co-ordination); NPQSL (National Professional Qualification in Senior Leadership).
+The school also has an additional part-time (0.6) SENDCo.
+Mrs Lynne Moore is a qualified teacher and trained in key areas of SEND.
+She holds the NPQH (National Professional Qualification for Headteachers) qualification and is also currently completing the NASENCo.

-Mrs Sarah-Jayne Bond is available on 01843 221877 or inclusion@garlinge.kent.sch.uk.
+Mrs Sarah-Jayne Bond and Mrs Lynne Moore are available on 01843 221877 or inclusionadmin@garlinge.kent.sch.uk.